GaProgMan/dwCheckApi/README.md

 ## Building and Running

-1. Change directory to the root of the code
+1. Change directory to the src directory

-    `cd dwCheckApi`
+    `cd src`

 1. Issue the `dotnet` restore command (this resolves all NuGet packages)